mikefarah/yq/README.md

 - Convert from json to yaml
 - Convert from yaml to json
 - Pipe data in by using '-'
+- Merge multiple yaml files where each additional file sets values for missing or null value keys.
+- Merge multiple yaml files with overwrite to support overriding previous values.

 ## [Usage](http://mikefarah.github.io/yaml/)